theo-armour/2022/pages/arts-sciences-wikipedia/improv.md

 ## Tina Fey's Four Rules of Improv

 1. You must agree
-2. “Yes” isn’t enough, you must “yes, and…”
+2. "Yes" isn’t enough, you must "yes, and…"
 3. Make statements.
 4. There are no mistakes!